aipescience/django-daiquiri-migration/README.md

 python manage.py loaddata <fixture>
 ```

-inside project directory (and activated virtual enviroment) of the already set up Daiquiri app. `groups.json` needs to be loaded first, then `users.json`, and the the other fixtures.
+Inside project directory (and activated virtual enviroment) of the already set up Daiquiri app. `groups.json` needs to be loaded first, then `users.json`, and the the other fixtures.